This course is aimed at young people aged between 16 and 18 years old who are interested in geology.

 • Hardback notebook – a waterproof survey book is ideal

-This residential is only open to young people who will be aged 16 or 24 years old at the time of attending.
+This residential is only open to young people who will be aged between 16 - 18 years old at the time of attending.

 We want to ensure participants get to share in their experience with those of a similar age.
 Please consider what age the attendee will be on the course date you choose and check they fit in the age category for that date when booking.
 (Please see each individual course at the bottom of this page for age ranges)